MicrosoftDocs/dynamics-365-unified-operations-public/financials/budgeting/consolidation-account-groups-consolidation-accounts.md

 ---
 # required metadata

-title: Consolidation account groups and additional consolidation accounts | Microsoft Docs
+title: Consolidation account groups and additional consolidation accounts
 description: This topic provides information about consolidation account groups and additional consolidation accounts, and explains how they are used in Microsoft Dynamics 365 for Operations.
 author: RobinARH
 manager: AnnBe
-ms.date: 2017-01-03 19:31:01
+ms.date: 2017-01-03 19 - 31 - 01
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations